 private hire

-With its hand-thatched reed roof, monastic cement interiors, in-built 360-degree spatial sound system and an opening in the ceiling that connects the space to the sky, our subterranean performance space creates ideal conditions for experiential installations, mind-body practice, holistic learning and artistic performance drawn from Berlin’s rich cultural scene.
+The Reethaus is a space for radical presence.
+With its hand-thatched reed roof, monastic cement interiors, in-built 360-degree spatial sound system and an opening in the ceiling that connects the space to the sky, the space was designed for profound encounters—with arts, with ideas and with each other.

-Designed by Austrian architect Monika Gogl in homage to ancient temples, caves and other natural voids, the immersive architecture of the Reethaus invites contemplation and collaboration.
-From its hand-thatched reed roof to the wood-stamped concrete walls of its interior, the structure brings visitors into a singular aesthetic environment characterized by haptic contrast and deep calm.
+Designed by Austrian architect Monika Gogl in homage to ancient temples, caves and other natural voids, the structure brings visitors into a singular aesthetic environment characterized by haptic contrast and deep calm.
+The roof was hand-thatched by Berlin’s last traditional reed roofer.
+Under the natural reeds, a retention roof made of lava stone from the Eifel region in western Germany captures and stores rain to feed the landscape throughout the year.

-The Reethaus interiors were designed in collaboration with Cédric Etienne whose Still Room concept aims to create a “sanctuary of silence.”
-A modular seating system employs a mix of cork blocks, meditation cushions, wooden seats and woven tatami mats to enable a rich variety of gatherings and experiences.
+The Reethaus interiors were designed in collaboration with Cédric Etienne, whose Still Room concept aims to create a “sanctuary of silence.”
+A modular system by Belgian designer Cédric Etienne employs material such as burnt and scented cork, waxed oak and woven tatami to enable a rich variety of gatherings and experiences.

-Our state-of-the-art spatial sound system by Wax is operated in partnership with MONOM, an innovative spatial sound studio based at Funkhaus, just downriver from Flussbad.
-Visitors to Flussbad have the opportunity to experience immersive 360°, 16-channel sound for performances, installations and a range of other auditory experiences.
+In the inner room, an in-built 360-degree spatial sound system by Wax is programmed in partnership with the pioneering spatial sound collective Monom, based at Funkhaus, just downriver from Flussbad.
+Visitors have the opportunity to experience immersive 360°, 16-channel sound for performances, installations and a range of other auditory experiences.

 30-350 m2 studio spaces